|Guide||♦||45 Triplogs||0 Topics|

 squeeze a lemon on the Pima County highpoint

-Reaching the northeast corner of the observatory fence, the faint trail swings left, and climbs onto the flat mountain top near a cluster of small white observatory structures.
+Reaching the northeast corner of the observatory fence, the faint trail swings left and climbs onto the flat mountain top near a cluster of small white observatory structures.
 Welcome to the summit of Mount Lemmon!
 Here you will find a metal survey cap set into a small platform of concrete.
 Up against the fence is a small pile of rocks guarding the summit register (32.44291 N, -110.78861).
-From the fairly open summit one has excellent views to the east of the Galiuro and Pinaleno Mountain ranges.
+From the reasonably open summit, one has excellent views to the east of the Galiuro and Pinaleno Mountain ranges.
 To the north, the forested Catalinas give way to a series of distant desert mountains.
 One can also get a nice view of Samaniego Ridge and the Oro Valley area by walking a couple of hundred feet to the western side of the summit.

 Enjoy Pima County's high point!

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.